-Are you considered installing a solar power system on your home?
+Are you considering installing a solar power system on your home?
 Do you have concerns about the affordability of a home solar energy system?
 This article is the second of a three-part series that explores the financial aspects of installing home solar.

 In many cases, financing a solar system is a good idea financially, especially if you don’t have thousands stashed away to invest.
 Depending on the installation costs, the energy production, and the cost of grid electricity, many solar power systems are cash-flow positive from day one.
 This means that the savings from the solar system are greater than the loan payments.
 This is the ideal situation because it means you are saving money, increasing your property value with the solar system, and using clean energy.
 It’s a win-win all around.